-If it is not within the magnetron warranty, you can find helpful exploded view diagrams and order parts by entering your full model number here.
+You can find helpful exploded view diagrams and order parts if needed by entering your full model number from the tag on the oven here.

 We're happy to help you with free advice and we'd appreciate your thoughtful rating of our answer.